jackieyao0114/WarpX/Docs/source/running_cpp/parameters.rst

 * ``macroscopic.mag_alpha_init_style`` (string) optional (default is "default") This parameter determines the type of initialization for the Gilbert damping factor of the material.
-The "default" style initializes the Gilbert damping factor mag_alpha to 0.0.
+The "default" style initializes the Gilbert damping factor ``mag_alpha`` to 0.0.
+    Note that only positive values for Gilbert damping factor ``mag_alpha`` are allowed in the simulation.
     The string can be set to "constant" if a constant Gilbert damping factor is required to be set at initialization.
 If set to "constant", then an additional parameter, namely, ``macroscopic.mag_alpha`` must be specified.